Why combine cycling and trail running? Cross-training as a lever for progress

 The fundamental differences between trail running and cycling

-Cycling: a popular sport
+Cycling: a sport worn

-Trail: a traumatic sport
+Trail running: a traumatic sport

-The benefits of cycling for the trailer
+The benefits of cycling for trail runners

-Accumulate volume without trauma
+Accumulating volume without trauma

 Cycling allows you to increase your training load (duration, intensity) without risking injury.
 It's ideal for building a solid endurance base .

-Diversify muscle demands
+Diversify muscle stimulation

 Limit the monotony of training

-Active recovery & smart pre-fatigue
+Active recovery & intelligent pre-fatigue

-How to integrate cycling into trail preparation?
+How to integrate cycling into trail running training?

 1 to 3 sessions per week depending on the period.